|

 by NASA planetary flight projects.
 The NAIF node provides

-mechanisms for public access of these archived products, and—as our
+mechanisms for public access to these archived products, and—as our

 products by the professional planetary science research community.